 Securities of "Regular Broker-Dealers".
 The Fund is required to identify any securities of its "regular brokers and dealers" (as such term is defined in the 1940 Act) which the Fund may hold at the close of its most recent fiscal year.
-The Fund is newly formed and has not commenced operations as of the date of this SAI.
+The Fund is newly formed and has not yet completed a fiscal year as of the date of this SAI.